Ongoing service disruptions

-How can I set up VSS backup in AWS Backup?
+How do I set up VSS backup in AWS Backup?

 I want to use AWS Backup to set up application-consistent backups for my Amazon Elastic Compute Cloud (Amazon EC2) Windows instances.